Homer Scissorhands

 "Homer Scissorhands" is the twentieth episode of the twenty-second season of the American animated television series The Simpsons.
 The episode was directed by Mark Kirkland and written by Peter Gaffney and Steve Viksten.
 It first aired on the Fox network in the United States on May 8, 2011.

 Kristen Schaal guest stars in the episode as Taffy.
 This episode sees Milhouse dating Taffy after Lisa rejected his romantic confession.
 Seeing the two together makes Lisa question her own feelings for him.
 Meanwhile, Homer becomes a hairdresser after cutting Patty's hair.

 This episode was the last episode to be shown in the UK of season 22 during August, 2011.
 The season continued on October 30, when "500 Keys" first aired.

-This episode was Steve Viksten's final television writing credit before his death on June 23, 2014.
+This episode was co-written by Steve Viksten, who died on June 23, 2014.